Cody Marshall Decker

 - High School Santa Monica High School

-Cody Decker was a MVP in his first minor league season.
+Cody Decker was a MVP in his first minor league season who wound up in the majors.

 Decker hit .475 with a school-record 14 home runs (his school had produced a couple major league outfielders) as a high school sophomore.
 He fell to .420 as a junior then hit .490 as a senior with 11 home runs (tied for third-most in Southern California).
 He batted .302/.343/.571 as a part-timer a college freshman at UCLA.
 In 2007, the sophomore hit .307/.376/.583 with 14 HR and 57 RBI in 54 games.
 He was one of three All-Pacific-10 Conference first basemen, along with Brett Wallace and David Cooper.
 He fell to .218/.340/.382 as a junior at DH and went undrafted.
 He rebounded and then some as a senior, producing at a .322/.434/.683 clip with 21 dingers, 55 runs and 55 RBI in 56 contests.
 He was third in the Pac-10 in slugging (after Dillon Baird and Jason Kipnis), fifth in runs, tied for fourth in total bases (136), first in home runs and 4th in walks (42).
 He tied for 20th in NCAA Division I in homers.
 He was again All-Pac-10.
 His 43 homers in college tied Ryan McGuire for 7th on the UCLA career list.